fanteastick/quartz-test/content/tbd/Email through a custom domain.md

 2. **Create a Gmail App Password for Mail**
     - Go to your Google Account > Security > App passwords.
     - Select "Mail" as the app and your device/computer as the device.
-    - Click Generate and copy the generated password (you’ll use this instead of your regular Google password later).
+    - Click Generate and copy the generated password (you'll use this instead of your regular Google password later).
 3. **Add Your Domain Email Address to Gmail as a 'Send mail as' Address**
     - In Gmail, click the Settings gear icon > See all settings > Accounts and Import tab.
     - Find "Send mail as," then click "Add another email address."